"Being a Humanist means trying to behave decently without

 Where We Meet

-We hold our public meetings on the 2nd Thursday of the month at: York House (London Road, Stony Stratford, MK11 1JQ).
-For more information see our Programme Page.
+For many years we held our public meetings on the 2nd Thursday of the month at: York House (London Road, Stony Stratford, MK11 1JQ).

 What We Believe